 When you obtain an HPC account, you become a member of your sponsor's group.
 You can find all the HPC groups your account is associated with by logging into the HPC portal at portal.hpc.arizona.edu and looking under the Manage Time tab.

 The word standard in standard hours above refers to the partitioning system.
 A partition determines the order in which jobs are started and run.
 Every group has access to a standard allocation for job submissions.
-These jobs will not be interrupted once they start running and will only exit if your work completes (or exits with an error), you manually delete them, or if any requested resources are exceeded.
+Jobs using standard hours are queued in the standard partition, will not be interrupted once they start running, and will only exit if your work completes (or exits with an error), you manually delete them, or if any requested resources are exceeded.

 Windfall is another available partition.
-Windfall does not consume your monthly allocation so you can to continue your work when your hours are used up.
-Windfall may be used at any time but it should noted that your job may be slower to start and can be interrupted and restarted by standard jobs.
-We recommend exhausting your standard allocation before using windfall, for better performance.
+Windfall does not consume your standard monthly allocation so you can to continue your work when your hours are used up.
+Windfall may be used at any time but it should noted that your jobs may be slower to start and can be interrupted and restarted by standard jobs.
+We recommend exhausting your standard allocation before using windfall for better performance.

 Time and CPU Time